pranay1208/mobot_api/README.md

 # mobot_api

-API for the MoBot application which notifies you of new Moodle assignments
+API for the MoBot application which notifies you of new Moodle assignments.
+Currently completes a scrape in between 4 - 7 seconds with puppeteer-based login serving as the largest bottleneck

 ## GET /